ChefPancake/2023_go_fish/docs/progress.md

   - [x] arc them out of the stack
   - [x] return them to their original pos.y
   - [x] tone down the vel_x
+- [ ] after squidging, drop top fish to new position
 - [ ] add x drag to water during return
 - [ ] add fish chasing
   - when near and facing the hook, fish will chase it.